Vinodhaya Sitham: Plot

 Weeks later, Parasuram is insulted in the board meeting, for being absent during a discussion.
 He rants about it to Time in a bar and is overheard by his MD.
 Parasuram's idea works and the company makes higher profit.
-The MD moves to become Chairman and Parasuram becomes the Managing Director, thus reaching higher than his ambition.
+The MD moves to become chairman and Parasuram becomes the managing director, thus reaching higher than his ambition.
 He brings Easwari home and is shocked that Easwari is aware about Veena's and Arun's relationships and manages to convince Parasuram to accept them, which he does on realising (with Time's help) that Krishnamoorthy's son had a relationship with another woman, who was pregnant with their child, and he and Krishnamoorthy were forcing her to undergo an abortion.
 He then cancels Gayathri's wedding and allows her to study further.
 He carries out his responsibilities with humility and is no longer dominating as before.
 He also spends more time with his family and enjoys with them.
 He pays ahead in full for Gayathri's higher study in Switzerland.

-10 days before the end of the three month period, Parasuram, realising that his death is near, pledges his organs.
+10 days before the end of the three-month period, Parasuram, realising that his death is near, pledges his organs.
 The same night Parasuram confesses that he had cheated two others in the past in the name of job and love, and completely regrets what he had done.
-Time reveals that Madhanagopal was the son of Venugopal, whom Parasuram cheated 30 years ago to get the job in an interview.
-Time says that Venugopal got the better life which was actually planned for Parasuram, and died happily.
-That was also one of the reason why Madhanagopal superseded him to being General manager.
+Time reveals that Venugopal was the son of Madhanagopal, whom Parasuram cheated 30 years ago to get the job in an interview.
+Time says that Madhanagopal got the better life which was actually planned for Parasuram, and died happily.
+That was also one of the reason why Venugopal superseded him to being General manager.

 Time pinpoints that Parasuram ditched his poor lover Sathya 25 years ago, because he got a better offer of marrying Easwari who came with more money.
 Sathya attempted suicide, but survived, and progressed in life.
 She had moved ahead in life, reached higher places and is working as Governor of Meghalaya.
 Time makes a call to her so that Parasuram may apologise.
-But Satya cuts the call after hearing Parasuram's voice.
+But Sathya cuts the call after hearing Parasuram's voice.
 Parasuram cries out that he thought everything was his accomplishment, while it was not solely because of his effort.
 Time realises that Parasuram's reformation is genuine and offers to accompany him to heaven, which he accepts wholeheartedly.
 While he walks with Time to heaven, it is shown in parallel that he has died in his sleep.

 During the credits, a politician comes across Time during a political rally.
 When the politician confronts Time for wearing a black shirt when all others are wearing white, Time informs him that his time is over.
 The screen then cuts to black.